alvinberthelot/workshop-mocha-noob/README.md

 ### Exercise 5

-A function `calculateBasket` that take two parameters (two array) should calculate the price of the basket.
+A function `calculateBasket` that take two parameters (an object and an array) should calculate the price of the basket.

 ```javascript
 // For example